St. Maximilian Kolbe’s Martyrdom Tells True Story of Sacrifice

 78 years ago in cell 18 of the basement of Block 11 father Maximilian Kolbe was murdered with an injection of phenol. pic.twitter.com/4V20JQWsFN

-Mass was offered and prayers said as the rain fell this morning over Auschwitz where over 1 million prisoners died during World War II, including this brave priest who is now considered a “martyr of charity,” inspiring us all to be more compassionate
+Mass was offered and prayers said as the rain fell this morning over Auschwitz where over 1 million prisoners died during World War II, including this brave priest who is now considered a “martyr of charity,” inspiring us all to be more compassionate.

-The Mass at the former German #Auschwitz camp on the 78th anniv. of death of Fr.
-Maximilian #Kolbe who sacrificed his life for another prisoner Franciszek Gajowniczek.
-On 14 August 1941 Kolbe was killed with phenol injection inside the starvation cell in Block 11. pic.twitter.com/Z0cvnRaEJM— Auschwitz Memorial (@AuschwitzMuseum) August 14, 2019

 Pope St. Paul VI beatified Fr.
 Kolbe Oct.
 17, 1971.
 In his homily, Pope Paul VI recalled Kolbe's tragic departure from this world, saying, “Over this immense vestibule of death hovers a divine and imperishable word of life, that of Jesus revealing the secret of innocent suffering: to be the expiation, the victim, the burnt sacrifice and, above all, to be love for others.”